cpinitiative/usaco-guide/Gold_DP.md

 Author: Michael Cao

 ## Prerequisites
-Assumes familiarity with recursion, Bit Operations (for Bitmask DP), and Trees (for Tree DP).
+Assumes familiarity with prefix sums, recursion, Bit Operations (for Bitmask DP), and Trees (for Tree DP).

 ## Introduction to DP
 * CPH Chapter 7